Captainexpo-1/CloudMath/README.md

 ### tan

-This operation finds the tan of a number
+This operation finds the tangent of a number

 ### quadratic-formula